 Others in the Letters to a Grieving Mom series (links will be added as these go live):

-- Open when you your period returns
+- Open when your period returns

 - Open on your original due date